-The board includes partners from health, police, probation, local authorities, and the voluntary sector.
+The Board includes partners from health, police, probation, local authorities, and the voluntary sector.
 It aims to maximise the number of people that get help and support particularly where the use of drugs and alcohol may have contributed to them becoming homeless, impacted on their ability to work, or resulted in them coming into contact with the criminal justice system.

 To support the work of our partners, the Deputy Mayor commissions drugs intelligence functions that are recognised nationally as best practice.
-Our drug early warning system works to national guidelines that were developed and piloted in Greater Manchester.

-It consists of a multidisciplinary drug alert panel which investigates drug related incidents and an online Local Drug Information System bringing together over 850 professionals to share national and local drugs knowledge and intelligence.
-Alongside this, Manchester Metropolitan University (MMU) conduct testing and research on emergent and new drugs (GM-TRENDS).
-MANDRAKE, an MMU partnership with GMP, enables drugs to be routinely tested for purity and adulterants.
+Our Drug Early Warning System works to national guidelines that were developed and piloted in Greater Manchester.
+It consists of a multidisciplinary Drug Alert Panel which investigates drug related incidents and an online Local Drug Information System bringing together over 850 professionals to share national and local drugs knowledge and intelligence.
+Alongside this, Manchester Metropolitan University (MMU) conduct Testing and Research on Emergent and New Drugs (GM-TRENDS).
+MANDRAKE, an MMU partnership with GMP, enables drugs to be routinely tested for purity and adulterants and specifically tests samples associated with Alert Panel emergency incidents.